Whiplash (dir. Damien Chazelle, 2014) – A young drummer’s ambition leads him to a mentor who will stop at nothing to realize a student’s potential.

 The film follows the journey of Andrew Neiman (Miles Teller), whose aspirations find fuel in a cutthroat mentor’s unorthodox training.
 Though excessive in searing denigration, Terence Fletcher (J.K.
 Simmons) only has his students’ best interests at heart.
 That he swears by, between successive slurs with a sprinkle of spittle.

 ‘Obsessive’ describes them both, each with one goal that they know only to pursue.

 Drill Drum instructor Fletcher believes in pushing his students well beyond their perceived limits.
 Neiman fully devotes to his dream of becoming the best jazz drummer, worthy of Fletcher’s approval and a lasting legacy.
-Giving up all in their lives and dedicating every second to the art, their tense dynamic continually tightens and clenches hearts.
+Giving up all in their lives and dedicating every second to the art, their tense dynamic continually clenches hearts.

 Sweat cascades.
 Blood hits the drums.
 Hours pass, and acidic insults continue to rain.
 Intimidation turns into impetus as Neiman grazes his breaking point.
 But the young man persists.
 Amid striking imagery and frenetic beats, the musician’s gravelled path to success unnerves with his impossibly fierce ardour for perfection.